ArduPilot/ardupilot_wiki/dev/source/docs/sitl-simulator-software-in-the-loop.rst

 The ArduPilot SITL environment has been developed to run natively on both Linux and Windows.
 For setup instructions see :ref:`Setting Up SITL <SITL-setup-landingpage>` for more information.
-For starting SITL for a particular vehicle see :ref:`Starting SITL <starting-sitl>`, while environment setup and how to use SITL is explained in :ref:`Using SITL <using-sitl-for-ardupilot-testing>`
+Using SITL is explained in :ref:`Using SITL <using-sitl-for-ardupilot-testing>`.
+For examples of starting and using SITL for a particular vehicle see :ref:`sitl-examples` .

 SITL Architecture
 =================